elasticpath/elasticpath-dev/docs/customer-management/customers.md

 As a customer uses your store, you can enhance the customer profile with relationships to other information, such as payment methods, promotions, and order history.

 :::note
 [Accounts](/docs/api/accounts/account-management-introduction#accounts-vs-customers) represent the next generation of Customers.
-While Customers are essential, Accounts offers enhanced capabilities.
+While Customers are essential, Accounts offer enhanced capabilities.
 We recommend using Accounts for any of your new use cases.
 :::

 :::tip